omgoshjosh/yogasessions/REFACTOR_1.md

-# Refactoring Plan: Data Models (User Story 3.1)
+# Refactoring Plan: Data Models (User Story 3.1) - V2 (Composition)

 This document outlines the plan to refactor the data models to align with the specifications in `README.md` and `PLAN.md`.
-The existing models are outdated and incomplete.
-This plan addresses those discrepancies by updating existing models, creating missing ones, and removing legacy code.
+This version of the plan incorporates a significant architectural improvement: using **composition** for linking models instead of duplicating fields.
+This will reduce code duplication, simplify maintenance, and create a clearer domain model.

 ## 1. Create `DurationConverter`